 This peer-to-peer market is built into the Facebook platform.
 It allows users to sell most types of items.

-Facebook Marketplace focuses on connecting local buyers and sellers but you can still sell your items to people across the country.
+Facebook Marketplace focuses on connecting local buyers and sellers, but you can still sell your items to people nationwide.

 There are no fees to use the marketplace unless you ship the products to the customer, in which case there is a 5% fee.